List of Monsters, Inc. characters: Professor Derek Knight

-Professor Knight is later seen with Dean Hardscrabble when Sulley admits that he rigged Mike's scare simulator during the final Scare Games event.

-During the credits, he has a card saying that he worked at Fear.
-Co.

 Professor Knight is later seen in the opening of the first episode of Monsters at Work, overseeing Tylor's exam.
 He appears again in the first episode of the series' second season, introducing the Scream Kings and Queens of Monsters University during MU's homecoming football game halftime show.

 Professor William Brandywine

 Professor William Brandywine is a round monster with yellow fur whose eyes are invisible.
 He works at Monsters University's School of Engineering where he teaches Scream Canister Designs to his students.
 Don Carlton's character model was used to make Professor Brandywine.

 Librarian

 The Librarian (voiced by Marcia Wallace) is an elderly female monster who works at the library at Monsters University.
 She is a large slug-headed teacher with six monstrous tentacles for legs and gray hair.
 The Librarian is involved in the "Avoid the Parent" challenge of the Scare Games where the Librarian's reaction to noise is made to emulate the danger of parents and how a Scarer has to get along without being caught by one.
 Any team who is caught by the Librarian is thrown out of the library and eliminated from the competition, which was the case for Slugma Slugma Kappa.
 The Oozma Kappa bypass her with the help of vocal distractions after Sulley accidentally alerts her by toppling a ladder.